 8. Data Science and Big Data Analytics

 This book gently introduces big data and its relevance to a reader in today’s digitally competitive world.
-Along with a case study and attractive graphics, the whole data analytics lifecycle is illustrated in-depth so that you can see the fundamental workings of the entire system.
+Along with a case study and attractive graphics, the whole data analytics lifecycle is illustrated in-depth so you can see the fundamental workings of the entire system.

 9. R for data science